0xdaniooo/Daniooo-Website/README.md

 # Daniooo Website
-My personal website built with HTML, CSS, JavaScript and Bootstrap 5 where I host all my content in one convenient place.
+My personal website built with HTML, SCSS, TypeScript and Bootstrap 5 where I host all my content in one convenient place.

 Check it out at: https://daniooo.com